nkhil/kafka-notes/Readme.md

 Again, there's no guarantee of order between two separate partitions.
 It might read offset 3 on partition 1 before reading offset 2 on partition 0 (for example).

+## Consumer Groups

+- A consumer can be a node app (for example).
+- Consumers read data in consumer groups.
+- Each consumer within a group reads from exclusive partitions.
+- If you have more consumers than partitions, some consumers will be inactive.